f5devcentral/f5-big-ip-cloud-edition-trial-quick-start/README.md

    * Let the scripts finish before moving to the next step.

    *Expected time: ~25 min*

+**Note:** the AWS access key ID/secret key requires full access permissions for the following AWS resources: Auto Scale Groups, Instances, SQS, S3, CloudWatch, and CloudFormation.
+Additionally, you need list, create, and delete permissions for the IAM role/rolePolicy/InstanceProfile.
+For quicker testing, assign a AdministratorAccess policy to your keys.

 8. Open BIG-IQ CM in a web browser by using the public IP address with https, for example: ``https://<public_ip>``